Terms & Conditions

 Tyro is the commercial division of Craven College and operates within the college complaints policy; however we would endeavour to manage any complaints from either employers or delegates directly and quickly.

 Tyro’s management team provide first line support for employers in all respects, while the division’s senior manager – Vice Principal, provides a route by which complaints can be further considered.

 24. COMPLAINTS POLICY

 Craven College aims to provide a courteous professional and efficient service to students, clients and other individuals and organisations with whom it works.
-It is hoped that the relationship will be satisfactory, but on occasions when something goes wrong the College will deal promptly and fairly with any complaint.

 The College will: